Complete Golf Store Business Logo

 When the toe line is parallel to the target line, this is called a 'square stance', which is more likely to leave the loft of the club unaltered.
 An open stance can increase the loft of any used club, making the ball fly higher, while a closed stance means a lower loft than what the club was initially designed for.

 Getting in the proper position (with the correct posture and stance) is crucial.
-In case you stand too far away from the target line, then you'll likely miss out on hitting the center of the fairway.
-On the contrary, if you don't step back enough, you won't get as much power behind the shot.
+In case you stand too far away from the target line, you’ll likely miss out on hitting the center of the fairway.
+On the contrary, if you don’t step back enough, you won’t get as much power behind the shot.

 When it comes to pressure and weight, most amateurs place more pressure and weight on their trail foot, specifically on the heel during setup.
 On the other hand, most tour players adopt a totally different (almost opposite) approach by placing more weight and pressure on the front foot between the ball of the foot and the toes.